CAPSTONE-2022-2023/Group_22/project_charter.md

 # Sapor's Mobile Application

 ## 1. Introduction
-This project aims at creating an iOS application for a restaurant.
-There will be several features that are only available to the manager and staff of the restaurant, such as logging in and modifying the menu.
-But the main focus of this application is to make online ordering, reserving tables, checking availability, etc., more convenient for customers.
-This application will also include online payment, authentication and other essential features.
+This project aims at creating an iOS application called Sapor, which includes online payments, authentication and a couple of role-dependent features.
+The main features of Sapor are online ordering and table reservations for customers of the restaurant.

 *Jun 1st, 2022*